sophieolson/BMMB852-Olson/WEEK_6/README.md

 ## Indexing the genome

+'''

+make index

+'''

-Target index: contains code to index the genome using bwa.
+contains code to index the genome using bwa.

 ## Generating BAM file

+'''

+make align

+'''

-Target align: contains code to align the reads to the genome and convert them into a BAM file.
+contains code to align the reads to the genome and convert them into a BAM file.

 ## Visualizing BAM files